Tawasta/membership/only_one_membership_in_cart/README.rst

 ===========================
 Only one membership in cart
 ===========================

-Only one membership in cart
+Allow to have only one membership in cart

 Configuration
 =============